"Oh shit" I hear myself say.

 - It also has all the girls wearing yukata for the summer festival, which Teddie finds very exciting.
 Kanji is too embarrassed to even look at them.

-- On New Year's Eve, the guys work themselves into a tizzy over the thought of the girls showing up in their yukata... only for them to instead come bundled up in winter clothes like them, because it's bloody cold!
+- In Persona 4 Golden, on New Year's Eve, the guys work themselves into a tizzy over the thought of the girls showing up in their yukata... only for them to instead come bundled up in normal winter clothes, because it's bloody cold!
 That said, if you go out with Rise Kujikawa, Chie Satonaka, or Yukiko the next day, they'll be wearing an elaborate kimono.

 - As alternate costumes in Tales of Vesperia, Estelle gets one, and Judith gets a shorter yukata.
 There are even accompanying skits about how good characters look in their new outfits.